docker/docs/compose/reference/envvars.md

 ## COMPOSE\_CONVERT\_WINDOWS\_PATHS

 Enable path conversion from Windows-style to Unix-style in volume definitions.
 Users of Docker Machine and Docker Toolbox on Windows should always set this.
+Defaults to `0` Supported values: `0`, `1`

 ## Related Information